sudo-self/Rpi-shairport-sync/BUILDFORAP2.md

 ### Restart Your Mac!

 At the time of writing, there seems to be a bug in the Mac Music app, particularly on Apple silicon Macs.
 It appears that, if the Mac has been sleeping, the AirPlay 2 infrastructure is not fully reenabled, and it will be unable to drive AirPlay 2 devices for more than a few seconds.
-The only know solution is to reboot.
+The only known solution is to reboot.